One Writer’s Journey

 I love talking to people about my work, so please contact me!
 Click the contact link to find my email and social media.
 Always looking for connections and opportunities.

-I live in Iowa City with my husband, my toddler daughter, and our three spoiled cats.
+I live in Lisbon, IA with my husband, my daughter, and our four spoiled cats.
+We keep ducks in our backyard and we live in an old church we’re trying to convert into a home.
+Yeah… first house I ever bought and it’s an old church!
+That’s a story of its own.
 I love to travel, specifically to France and New Orleans.
 I read, write, knit, cook, and try to learn a little French here and there.